~$480B

 Retainers bill in USD monthly in advance, month-to-month, no annual lock-ins.
 We travel to Seattle for kickoff meetings on engagements above $5,000/month retainer.
 Most engagements start with the $1,500 audit, particularly valuable for Amazon-adjacent and aerospace-adjacent clients where calibrating compliance and content review workflows early determines whether the retainer can actually land.

 Cloud-SaaS and B2B SaaS engagements run on standard 90-day commercial review cycles with content and technical work moving in parallel from week one.
 Amazon-adjacent engagements, particularly FBA aggregator portfolios and marketplace SaaS, frequently need a longer discovery phase because the off-Amazon content strategy has to be mapped against the existing marketplace presence.
-Aerospace B2B engagements run on 6–12 month cycles reflecting long industrial buying windows; we will tell you honestly at kickoff if the commercial runway you have is shorter than the category needs to pay back.
+Aerospace B2B engagements run on 6–12 month cycles reflecting long industrial buying windows; we will flag at kickoff if the commercial runway you have is shorter than the category needs to pay back.

 Monthly reporting separates ranking, traffic, and commercial movement.
 For cloud-SaaS and B2B SaaS clients we treat qualified demo volume and pipeline attribution as the load-bearing metrics.
 For FBA and marketplace clients we track Amazon-Google attribution crossover, off-Amazon organic traffic that converts into on-Amazon sales, with clear reporting on what each channel is carrying.
 For aerospace clients we report enterprise-RFQ volume and qualified-supplier enquiries as the commercial metrics that matter.